 There are a number of ways a Parent Council can run depending on the size of your school and how formal you want it to be.
 Consult with parents, governors and staff to identify what kind of parent body will work best for your school and parent body.

 Here are Five ways to organise a Parent Council.
-(Parentkind member only)
+(Parent Council member only)

 Some parents are less engaged with school life and may be harder to reach, so once you’ve planned your consultation, use a range of communication methods to reach all sections of your community.

-More guidance on communication and consultation (Parentkind member only)
+More guidance on communication and consultation (Parent Council member only)

 Step 3.
 Plan your first meeting